hamano/nginx-mod-so/README.md

 1. build nginx with mod_so

-    # move to nginx souse directory
+    # move to nginx source directory
     % cd nginx-1.0.9

     # apply patch